daveprowse/Draw-On-Gnome/docs/roadmap.md

 @resource:///org/gnome/shell/ui/init.js:21:20
 ```

+This causes the polygon and polyline tools to fail.
+Some other tools might act erratically (Save as SVG, dotted line, etc...)
+(Save as file still works.)

-So I have some work to do on `textEntry.is`
+So I have some work to do on `textEntry.is` and elsewhere.
+I'm currrently logging the problem and trying different code solutions.

+- Highlighter issues:
+    - After using the highlighter, the "Save as SVG" button doesn't work.
+Regular file save still works.
     - A previously saved file with a highlighter box when opened only shows a white box, not highlighted.

 - `Ctrl+/` and `Ctrl+Shift+/` not cycling properly in v15.
 Interesting that there is another cycling problem.
 This could be related to the opening of images (which was fixed).
 Probably similar code.